Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-While the Pleasure-Way Plateau TS could be considered larger for a Class B RV it does a great job of utilizing every inch.
-For starters, the fixtures and features throughout the rig give it a modern and clean feel.
-Additions like a deep 7-inch sink, beautiful recessed lights, and the 6-foot countertop add up across the entire rig to really give the feel of home even if you’re in a tight space.
+While the Pleasure-Way Plateau TS could be considered large for a Class B RV, it does a great job of utilizing every inch but isn’t the smallest drivable RV with a shower and toilet.
+For starters, the fixtures and features throughout the rig give it a modern and clean feel, which can be hard to achieve with smaller vehicles.
+Additions like a deep 7-inch sink, beautiful recessed lights, and the 6-foot countertop add up across the entire rig to really give the feel of home even though it’s a somewhat tight space.

-Overall, if a quality bathroom is a big selling point for you but you still want to stay small the Pleasure-Way Plateau TS might be the perfect match.
-Of course, if you think that 22′ is still too big then keep reading because I’ve got even smaller options!
+Overall, if a quality bathroom is a big selling point, but you still want to stay small, the Pleasure-Way Plateau TS might be the perfect match.
+Of course, if you think that 22′ is still too big then keep reading because I’ve got smaller rigs coming up!

 2. Fleetwood Irok